 match those used by your health checks.
 For the source IP ranges, make sure to

-as unhealthy.
-The behavior when all backends are unhealthy depends on the type
+The behavior when all backends are unhealthy depends on the type of load

-HTTP(S) and internal HTTP(S) load balancers return HTTP 502 responses to clients when all backends are unhealthy.
+Global external HTTP(S) load balancers, regional external HTTP(S) load balancers, and internal HTTP(S) load balancers return HTTP 503 responses to clients when all backends are unhealthy.

-Connections to SSL Proxy and TCP Proxy load balancers time out when all backends are unhealthy.
+External SSL proxy load balancers and global external TCP proxy load balancers time out when all backends are unhealthy.

-Network load balancers attempt to distribute traffic to all backend VMs when they are all unhealthy as a means of last resort.
+When all backends are unhealthy, target pool-based network load balancers distribute traffic to all backend VMs as a last resort.

 Security considerations for probe IP ranges